 The Shulchan Aruch (O.C.
-603:1) states that during the Aseres Yimei Teshuva, even those who are generally not stringent about only eating Pas Yisroel should do so, and avoid eating bread items baked by an aino Yehudi, known as pas palter.
+603:1) states that during the Aseres Yimei Teshuva, even those who are generally not stringent about only eating Pas Yisroel should do so, and avoid eating bread items baked by an aino Yehudi, known as Pas Palter.

 Bread (or pas) is defined as baked goods that are made from the five primary grains: wheat, barley, oats, rye and spelt.
 All other grains are not considered pas.
 Cooked or fried items are also NOT considered “bread” items[1] for Pas Yisroel purposes.